panva/oauth4webapi/docs/interfaces/AuthorizationServer.md

 • `Optional` `Readonly` **response\_modes\_supported**: `string`[]

-JSON array containing a list of the "response_mode" values that this authorization server supports.
+JSON array containing a list of the `response_mode` values that this authorization server supports.

 ___